dotnet/designs/proposed/rate-limit.md

 }
 ```

-However, this design became problematic with the consideration of including a `AggregatedRateLimiter<TKey>` which necessitates the existence of another struct `PermitLease<TKey>` with a private reference to the `AggregatedRateLimiter<TKey>`.
+However, this design became problematic with the consideration of including a `AggregatedRateLimiter<TKey>` which necessitates the existence of another struct `RateLimitLease<TKey>` with a private reference to the `AggregatedRateLimiter<TKey>`.
 This bifurcation of the return types of `Acquire` and `WaitAsync` between the `AggregatedRateLimiter<TKey>` and `RateLimiter` make it very difficult to consume aggregated and simple limiters in a consistent manner.
 Additional complexity in definiting an API to store and retrieve additional metadata is also a concern, see below.
-For this reason, it is better to make `PermitLease` a class instead of a struct and require implementations to pool if optimization for performance is required.
+For this reason, it is better to make `RateLimitLease` a class instead of a struct and require implementations to pool if optimization for performance is required.

-Additional concerns that needed to be resolved for a struct `PermitLease` are elaborated below:
+Additional concerns that needed to be resolved for a struct `RateLimitLease` are elaborated below:

 #### Permit as reference ID

 There was alternative proposal where the struct only contains a reference ID and additional APIs on the `RateLimiter` instance is used to return permits and obtain additional metadata.
-This is equivalent to the `RateLimiter` internally tracking outstanding permit leases and allow permit release via `RateLimiter.Release(PermitLease.ID)` or obtain additional metadata via `RateLimiter.TryGetMetadata(PermitLease.ID, MetadataName)`.
+This is equivalent to the `RateLimiter` internally tracking outstanding permit leases and allow permit release via `RateLimiter.Release(RateLimitLease.ID)` or obtain additional metadata via `RateLimiter.TryGetMetadata(RateLimitLease.ID, MetadataName)`.
 This shifts the need to pool data structures for tracking idempotency of `Dispose` and additional metadata to the `RateLimiter` implementation itself.
 This additional indirection doesn't resolve the bifurcation issue mentioned previously and necessitates additional APIs that are hard to use and implement on the `RateLimiter`, as such this alternative is not chosen.

-#### PermitLease state
+#### RateLimitLease state

 The current proposal uses a `object State` to communicate additional information on a rate limit decision.
 This is the most general way to provide additional information since the `RateLimiter` can add any arbitrary type or collections via `object State`.
 However, there is a tradeoff between the generality and flexibility of this approach with usability.
 For example, we have gotten feedback from ATS that they want a simpler way to specify a set of values such as RetryAfter, error codes, or percentage of permits used.
 As such, here are several design alternatives.